Rifle team finishes as Virginia runner up - Farmville

 The top 20 teams out of the 335 JROTC programs were dominated by schools from North Carolina and South Carolina.
 The Buckingham JROTC Rifle team outshot every Virginia JROTC program with the exception of Smithfield, earning them the title of Virginia State Runner Up.

-All members of the rifle team shot extremely well considering it has been one year since they were able to shoot due to COVID-19.
+All members of the rifle team shot extremely well considering it had been one year since they were able to shoot due to COVID-19.

 With instruction moving to a hybrid model March 1, the rifle team only had a few days to practice before firing in the competition instead of the usual three to four months of practice before the Best of Best Championship.